f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 Adding Interface and LAG descriptions via API
 ---------------------------------------------

 To add descriptions for both the in-band, and out-of-band management ports in the CLI, follow the examples below.
-The API example below is for the r10000 modela which have 20 interfaces, and one managment port.
-For the r5000 series models you should adjust for 10 interfaces and one managment.
+The API example below is for the r10000 models, which have 20 interfaces and one managment port.
+For the r5000 series models you should adjust for 10 interfaces and one managment port.

 .. code-block:: bash